aligent/cdk-constructs/packages/geoip-redirect/README.md

 - Fallback region code when viewer's country does not match the supported pattern

 ## Example code
-When defining the Lambda@Edge function, this construct serves one host to redirect too:
+When defining the Lambda@Edge function, this construct serves one default host to redirect too:
 ```
 define: {
                 "process.env.REDIRECT_HOST": options.redirectHost,